 Some Things Should Never be Unpacked

 Next, I have a toiletry travel bag that’s always packed and ready to go.
-I use refillable bottles for shampoo, conditioner, and mouthwash.
-After each trip, I refill them and my toiletry bag is ready for the next adventure!
+I use refillable bottles for shampoo, conditioner and mouthwash.
+After each trip, I refill them so my toiletry bag is ready for the next adventure.

 I have a printable list that I keep in my toiletry bag to easily identify anything I’m missing.
 I also make a list of current medications that anyone in our family is taking so that I won’t forget to pack them.